BioinformaticsSTU/TGStools/README.md

 ```
 where the subcommand can be one of these:

-- **geneDisplay**    : create a macroscopic image showing transcripts of queried gene.
+- **geneDisplay**    :  isoforms comparison of queried gene with auxiliary annotation.
 - **staDist**    : distances distribution of transcript-start-site (TSS ) in each full-length transcript to the closest epigenetic marks and CAGE tags.
 - **INCP**    : an integration classification tool of CNCI and PLEK for identifying coding or non-coding transcripts (fasta file and gtf file).
 - **extract_lncRNA_gtf**       : extract lncRNA information of GTF format based on the tanscript ID of the candidate lncRNA.